LogLatt: A computational library for the calculus and flows on logarithmic lattices: Abstract

 \section{Abstract}

-We introduce \textsc{LogLatt}, an efficient \textsc{Matlab}\textsuperscript{\circledR} library for the calculus and operations between functions on multi-dimensional lattices of logarithmically distributed nodes in Fourier space.
-The computational applicabilities are available in one, two and three dimensions and include common differential operators, norms and functional products, which are local convolutions in Fourier space.
-All operations are encoded as \textsc{Matlab} function handles, so their implementations result in elegant and intuitive scripts.
-Particularly, when applied to dynamics, governing equations may be coded exactly as they are mathematically written.
-Codes and results for some problems of fluid flow are given as examples of implementation.
-We expect that this library will serve as an efficient and accessible computational tool in the study of logarithmic models for nonlinear differential equations.
+Models on logarithmic lattices have recently been proposed as an alternative approach to the study of multi-scale nonlinear physics.
+Here, we introduce \textsc{LogLatt}, an efficient \textsc{Matlab}\textsuperscript{\circledR} library for the calculus between functions on multi-dimensional logarithmic lattices.
+The applicabilities include common differential operators, norms, and convolutions, and operate as \textsc{Matlab} function handles, so their implementations result in elegant and intuitive scripts.
+Particularly, when applied to dynamics, users may code the governing equations exactly as they are mathematically written.
+We give codes and results for some problems of fluid flow as examples of application.